YawBoah/Image-Editor/README.md

 # Image Editor Web Application

 **Image Editor** is a simple web application that allows you to edit and apply filters to images online.
 It's built with HTML, CSS, and JavaScript, and it provides a user-friendly interface for editing images right in your web browser.
-Click[here](https://yawboah.github.io/Image-Editor/)
+Click [here](https://yawboah.github.io/Image-Editor/)

 ![Screenshot 2023-10-12 041423](https://github.com/YawBoah/Image-Editor/assets/126890146/9c8b20db-abaa-41d7-b721-f275993fb94b)